 As a clinician, I am more integrative and eclectic in my practice and draw on many aspects of the different schools depending on the needs of the client.
 I think it is also important to note that it is not the modality that will necessarily bring about the desired change, it is the relationship with the therapist, so it is paramount to me that you feel safe and contained in our connection.

-I have worked across the NHS, third sector and privately and have experience of working with a broad range of emotional and psychological difficulties across the lifespan.
+I have worked across the NHS, third sector and privately and have experience of working with a broad range of emotional and psychological difficulties throughout the lifespan, with individuals, couples and families.

-You are the expert on you and my job is to support, contain, challenge (at times), reflect and accompany you on your journey to a place where you feel you are more grounded.
+You are the expert on you – it is my job is to support, contain, challenge (gently), reflect and accompany you on your journey to a place where you feel you have greater clarity, feel more grounded and have more awareness.

-I am a seeker and the spiritual side of life is equally as important to me as the psychological aspects are.
+I am a seeker and the spiritual side of life is equally as important to me as the psychological aspects.
 I have had a meditation practice for over 30 years.

 HOW I CAN HELP

-We can work with any issue that arises throughout the lifespan – including depression, anxiety, trauma (including sexual trauma), eating disorders, ADHD, Aspergers, autism, bipolar disorder, OCD, panic disorder, psychosis, PTSD, self-harm, behavioural issues, life transition and adjustment issues, self-esteem issues, stress, addictive behaviours, family and couples issues, relational issues, etc.
+We can work with any issue that arises throughout the lifespan – including depression, anxiety, trauma (including sexual trauma), eating disorders, ADHD, Aspergers, autism, bipolar disorder, OCD, panic disorder, psychosis, PTSD, self-harm, behavioural issues, life transition and adjustment issues, self-esteem issues, stress, addictive behaviours, family and relationship issues etc.

 Days I’m available at EmotionMatters